Gluten-Free Chocolate Cupcakes

 Chocolate Cupcakes

-• Preheat oven to 350°F and line muffin pan with liners or spray with gluten-free non-stick cooking spray.
+• Preheat oven to 350°F (177°C) and line muffin pan with liners or spray with gluten-free non-stick cooking spray.

 • In a large bowl cream the butter and sugar together with your mixer until it’s nice and fluffy.

 • Add the egg and mix until combined.
+Add the pure vanilla extract

 • Add the flour mixture to the butter mixture and mix until fully combined.
 Scape down the sides if needed.